Markus2409/Markus2409/README.md

 ## About Me

-I hold a Bachelor’s degree in Biotechnology (2024) and I am currently pursuing a Master’s degree in Bioinformatics at the Department of Pharmacy and Biotechnology (FaBiT), Alma Mater Studiorum – University of Bologna, Italy.
-I am passionate about computer science and programming, and I am particularly interested in applying these skills to biotechnology and omics sciences.
+My name is Marco.
+Ever since I got my hands on my father’s first computer, I’ve been passionate about technology and programming.
+Over time, I decided to combine this love for computer science with my fascination for biology.
+I graduated in Biotechnology (2024) with a thesis in bioinformatics focused on the analysis of neuroelectrophysiology data, and I am now pursuing a Master’s degree in Bioinformatics at the Department of Pharmacy and Biotechnology (FaBiT), Alma Mater Studiorum University of Bologna, Italy.
+My main interest is applying computational and programming skills to biotechnology and omics sciences.

 ## My Projects